nativelibs4java/Scalaxy/Parano/README.md

 # Scalaxy/Parano

-Extra compile-time errors that prevent some stupid mistakes in compilation units where `scalaxy.parano.verify()` is called
+Extra compile-time checks that prevent some stupid mistakes.

+Can be used as a compiler plugin (preferred method), as a standalone compiler (`scalaxy.parano.ParanoCompiler`) or by calling a macro (`scalaxy.parano.verify()`).

 Checks:
 * Confusing names in case class extractors
-* Ambiguous unnamed arguments with same type
+* Ambiguous unnamed arguments with same type (e.g. `Int` parameters that could be inadvertently swapped)
 * Confusing names in method calls
 * (TODO) Potential side-effect free statements (e.g. missing + between multiline concatenations)